-Hikone Castle is an Edo period castle in Shiga Prefecture.
+Hikone Castle is an Edo-period castle in Shiga Prefecture.
 It’s one of only 12 castles in Japan where the main keep is still standing and one of only 4 that are listed as National Treasures.
-We visited Himeji Castle during sakura time on a previous trip to Japan and that’s where my fascination with Japanese castles and their history began.
-On this winter trip we decided to make the day trip north from Kyoto to see Hikone Castle.
+We visited Himeji Castle during Sakura time on a previous trip to Japan and that’s where my fascination with Japanese castles and their history began.
+On this winter trip, we decided to make a day trip north from Kyoto to see Hikone Castle.

 We jumped on the 40-minute Shinkansen and local train combo to Nagahama and as we headed north up the eastern side of Lake Biwa it started getting colder and I noticed an increasing depth of snow on the ground.
 It slowly dawned on me that while a 40-minute train trip in Australia might get me from the suburbs into the city for work, from Kyoto with the speedy and efficient train system it would transport me all the way to central Honshu.

 It was clearly going to be a very different climate in the middle of the country and far from the warmest day of our holiday that I had predicted, somehow I had quite overlooked that in my detailed planning.
 Far from disappointed though, I was secretly thrilled to be enjoying my first day in the snow earlier than we planned albeit a bit inadequately dressed for it.